selectors/selectors.js/README.md

 ```

 ###s.isValidSelector( selector [, htmlStrict ] )
 This function takes an individual `selector` and validates it.
-This is a more accurate than `s.isValidSelectorsGroup` for pseudo-classes and pseudo-elements as the selector name is validated against the various specifications.
+This is more accurate than `s.isValidSelectorsGroup` for pseudo-classes and pseudo-elements as the selector name is validated against the various specifications.

 ```JavaScript
 s.isValidSelector('div');                      // true